Updated February 2023

 Accounting & Payroll Skill #3: Legislation & Compliance

 Payroll legislation is always changing.
-Rules about things like the minimum wage, tax filings, and how to classify workers as part-time or full-time, depend on legislation and which political party is in power.
+Rules about things like the minimum wage, tax filings, and how to classify workers as part time or full time depend on government actions.

-And now, employees are entitled to 3 hours pay for any shift that's cancelled less than 48 hours in advance.
-These are some of the labour laws that have now changed in Ontario, which will directly impact accounting and payroll professionals.
+These are some of the labour laws that have changed that will directly impact accounting and payroll professionals.

 If companies do not comply with these new rules, and follow every other law that impacts payroll, they can get into serious legal trouble (fines, penalties, and even lawsuits).